thindil/steamsky/bin/doc/MODDING.md

 At this moment available are three types of debug:

-- Option 'everything' mean to log each debug message to file.
-At this moment this mean informations about loading game data (ships/recipes/items/modules) and some combat data.
-This option may be useful to check correctness of data of added new items, etc. Additionally it spawn debug menu for modifying the game data.
+- Option 'everything' means to log each debug message to a file.
+At this moment this means information about loading game data (ships/recipes/items/modules) and also some combat data.
+This option may be useful to check that the data of new/added items, etc is correct.
+Additionally its spawns debug menu for modifying the game data.
-- Option 'combat' mean to log debug messages only from combat.
+- Option 'combat' means to log debug messages only from combat.
-- Option 'menu' spawn only debug menu after start the game for modifying it data.
+- Option 'menu' spawns only debug menu after starting the game for modifying the data.